RATP Smart Systems

-RATP Smart Systems, is a company specializing in ticketing and passenger information systems.
+RATP Smart Systems, is a French company specializing in ticketing and passenger information systems.
 The company provides these with focus on new technology such as mobile phones, smartcards and the Internet.
 It is a subsidiary of RATP Group.

 History

 The company was founded in February 2010 as part of an initiative to promote the RATP Group's activities outside of Paris.

 Expertise

 Passenger information

 Public transport users are demanding an ever improving, increasingly individualised travel experience.